 MAY or the adjective "OPTIONAL", mean that an item is truly optional.
 One software supplier may choose to include the item to enable certain capabilities while another software supplier may omit the same item.
 In either case, the communication partner cannot be expected to either provide it (sender) or process it (receiver) without clear and voluntary agreement between the partners.

 An implementation which does not include a particular segment/field/component marked as optional MUST be prepared to interoperate with another implementation which does include the optional segment/field/component, though perhaps with reduced functionality.
-In the same vein an implementation which does include a particular segment/field/component marked as optional MUST be prepared to interoperate with another implementation which does not include the optional segment/field/component.
+In the same vein an implementation which includes a particular segment/field/component marked as optional MUST be prepared to interoperate with another implementation which does not include the optional segment/field/component.

 Usage Conformance Testing Recommendations